 By James P. Johnson.
 Arranged and edited by Bradley Sowash

-This arrangement I became interested in learning the Carolina Shout when I heard Fats Waller, Art Tatum, and Count Basie were influenced by Johnson’s music and that Duke Ellington was said to have learned to play by placing his fingers over the moving keys as his parent’s mechanical “player” piano played this tune.
+I became interested in learning the Carolina Shout when I heard Fats Waller, Art Tatum, and Count Basie were influenced by Johnson’s music and that Duke Ellington was said to have learned to play by placing his fingers over the moving keys as his parent’s mechanical “player” piano played this tune.

 While searching for a published version of Carolina Shout, I managed to locate a smudged and torn copy in the New York City library.
 They wouldn’t let me take it out so I copied it by hand filling in the places too worn to read.
 Later, I found an academic transcription but many of the details were different.
 Then, I listened to recordings of Johnson’s piano rolls which were also full of inconsistencies.
 What I learned was that, unlike ragtime, James P. Johnson’s music was never intended for literal performance.

 That realization gave me the permission I needed to arrange Carolina Shout according to my own tastes and preferences.
 The result is an approximation of what I found in transcriptions, what I heard Johnson play, and what worked best for the way I play piano.
 For you, this means that there is no obligation to take every note seriously.
 I certainly find my hands “doing their own thing” each time I play it.
 Want to play single notes instead of written octaves?
 Want to change up right-hand syncopations, roll some chords, or add ornaments?
 I’m sure Johnson would have approved.
 About the only inviolable “rule” is to maintain a steady beat since the restless momentum of stride piano is arguably the most salient reason it’s so toe-tappingly wonderful to hear and play.

 We Also Recommend